 In most cases, thyroid cancer can be treated, most often with surgery, but sometimes the treatment is radioactive iodine.
 In general, the most common types of thyroid cancer are very treatable and have excellent long-term prognoses.
 It is very rare to die from thyroid cancer.
 Rates of thyroid cancer have increased over the past several years and U-M physicians serve on committees that develop national guidelines for care.

 The Thyroid GlandIn order to understand this cancer, it's helpful to understand the thyroid gland and its purpose.
 The thyroid gland is butterfly-shaped and is located in the lower-front portion of the neck.
 The purpose of this gland is to produce hormones which are then secreted into the blood.
 Once in the bloodstream, these hormones are used to help the body function by powering the heart, brain and other organs.

-The thyroid is a small butterfly-shaped gland located in the lower portion of the neck.
-It produces hormones that help control your body's metabolism and organ function.
-Thyroid nodules occur when thyroid tissue grows excessively.
-These nodules can be noncancerous (benign) or cancerous (malignant).
+On rare occasions, the thyroid tissue grows more than it should, producing nodules.
+Thyroid nodules can be nonnoncancerous (benign) or cancerous (malignant).
 Thyroid cancer is found in just 5% of all thyroid nodules.